This list is used by the Anthropologies of African Biosciences Research Group to circulate contributions to their forum

 Assemblage is an internationally recognised, peer-reviewed journal of archaeology, ISSN 1365-3881. assemblage is a volunteer-run publication, produced by postgraduates within the Department of Archaeology at the University of Sheffield.

-The list is for the use of students, supervisors and examiners of audio-visual practice based PhDs, to give information on workshops, events, seminars, exhibitions and screenings, and upcoming scholarships, jobs and opportunities.
-This list has been retained - 25/11/13.
-The archives have been locked for viewing only.
-No new messages may be posted and the list will not accept new subscribers
+This list has been retained 25/11/2013 no one can subscribe to this list and no one can post to this list - contact email@example.com for all enquiries regarding this list The list is for the use of students, supervisors and examiners of audio-visual practice based PhDs, to give information on workshops, events, seminars, exhibitions and screenings, and upcoming scholarships, jobs and opportunities.

 This list is used by BABAO to encourage the distribution and discussion of ideas concerning all aspects of bioarchaeology